gpapadok/Chess-Game/README.md

-# Tkinter Chess
+# Tk Chess
-Python Chess Game
+Chess Game with Python and Tkinter